Updated May 22, 2023

-According to Word of Mouth Marketing Association, there are certain factors that could help create a successful buzz campaign.
+According to the Word of Mouth Marketing Association, there are certain factors that could help create a successful buzz campaign.

-Get influencers to work for you:
+2. Get influencers to work for you

-Now customers are inundated with offers-‘But two, get one free’, ‘Buy one get one free’,’ Lifelong warranty’.
-Although, sales can be boosted with such offers, people don’t see anything remarkable in such offers.
-But Zappos stands out in making a remarkable offer and succeeding it.
+Customers attract to offers like-‘Buy two, get one free, ‘Buy one get one free’, and ‘Lifelong warranty’.
+Although sales grow with such offers, people don’t see anything remarkable in such offers.
+But Zappos stands out in making a remarkable offer and succeeding in it.
 It gave a ‘365 day’ return policy and unmatched customer service.
-The company’s CEO Tony Hseih intentionally budgeted money for returns and quality customer service offsetting the budget for marketing.
-It paid off in the long run as people started talking about it,good customer service which helped the company achieve$2bn dollar sales.
+The company’s CEO, Tony Hsieh, intentionally budgeted money for returns and quality customer service, offsetting the budget for marketing.
+It paid off in the long run as people started talking about it.
+Good customer service helped the company achieve$2bn dollar sales.

-Give a good experience to share:
+4. Give a good experience to share

-Have variety in Buzz marketing
+5. Have variety in Buzz marketing

 Viral marketing- the online equivalent